sctweedie/csvdiff3/README.md

   have no effect on the contents of the fields), preserving formatting in lines which are unchanged but reformatting lines on merge if lines have changed

+The package also includes a csvhook CLI tool to provide basic CSV validation/formatting for use in git hooks and filters.